Migrating from using Excel

 Keep in mind, that for the assets to show up in your view you might have to refresh the hierarchy tree you’ve imported the assets into.

 I only have test cases

-You only have test cases described in a spreadsheet but no requirements defined ?
-This poses no problem as a good strategy is to first import your test cases to Testlab and later on create the needed requirements to your project.
+You only have test cases described in a spreadsheet but no requirements defined?
+This poses no problem as a good strategy is to first import your test cases to Testlab and later on create the needed requirements for your project.
 You can bind the imported test cases to these requirements easily by dragging and dropping.

-There your have it.
-By moving your QA process from highly manual labour intensive spreadsheet based process to a modern quality management solution you drive collaboration, save time and gain better insight on the quality, testing and issue status of your projects.
-For any questions and advice needed, please contact Meliora and our team of experts are more than happy to help with you.
+There you have it.
+By moving your QA process from a highly manual labor-intensive spreadsheet-based process to a modern quality management solution you drive collaboration, save time and gain better insight on the quality, testing and issue status of your projects.